nilsve/docker-aseprite-linux/README.md

  * Grab a cup of coffee, since this can take quite a while (Compiling build deps, skia, and aseprite)

 You can now find the compiled version of Aseprite in the `output/aseprite/build/bin` folder

+## FAQ
+If you get the following error when running Aseprite: `./aseprite: error while loading shared libraries: libdeflate.so.0: cannot open shared object file: No such file or directory`, make sure you have libdeflate installed on your system.
+Please run
+`sudo apt install -y libdeflate0 libdeflate-dev`